-A summary of a reasonable estimate of Recycled-content paper and recovered Organic products procured by Franchisee pursuant to Sections 6.5.1 and 6.5.2 of this Agreement.
+If applicable, a summary of a reasonable estimate of Recycled-content paper and recovered Organic products procured by Franchisee pursuant to Sections 6.5.1 and 6.5.2 of this Agreement.

 8.4.5.10 Gross Receipts

 A summary of Franchisee's Gross Receipts collected from Customers, and all fees paid to the Department, during the previous calendar year.